Ollie Watkins: 2020–2023

-On 9 September 2020, 24-year-old Watkins joined Premier League club Aston Villa on a five-year contract, for a then club-record fee of £28 million, which could rise to £33 million.
+On 9 September 2020, Watkins joined Premier League club Aston Villa on a five-year contract, for a then club-record fee of £28 million, which could rise to £33 million.
 Exeter City made £4 million and a further £750,000 in additional performance related add-ons from the transfer as they had inserted a sell-on clause when Watkins was sold to Brentford.
 In joining Aston Villa, Watkins was reunited with manager Dean Smith, who had signed him for Brentford.
 On 15 September, Watkins made his Aston Villa debut, scoring in a 3–1 away win in the EFL Cup against Burton Albion.
 He went on to make his Premier League debut on 21 September, in a 1–0 home win against Sheffield United.

 On 4 October 2020, Watkins scored his first Premier League goals, scoring through a left footed strike, a right footed strike and a header for a perfect hat-trick in a 7–2 home victory over champions Liverpool.
 It was Liverpool's heaviest defeat in 57 years and was the first time in Premier League history that a reigning champion had conceded 7 goals in a single match.
 On 10 April 2021, Watkins scored against Liverpool again, becoming the first player since Andrey Arshavin in the 2008–09 season to score as many as four goals against Liverpool in a single Premier League season.
 With 14 goals, he became Aston Villa's top scorer of the 2020–21 season.

 On 25 February 2023, Watkins scored in his fifth consecutive Premier League match, a 2–0 win away to Everton, becoming the first Aston Villa player to achieve this feat.